The rational homotopy type of (n-1)-connected manifolds of dimension up to 5n-3: Introduction

 \subsection{Intrinsic formality}

 A space $X$ is said to be \emph{intrinsically formal} if any space with cohomology algebra isomorphic to $H^*(X)$ is rationally homotopy equivalent to $X$.
-In this case the only defined triple Massey products are ones of the form $\gen{x,y,x}$, which are trivial a priori.
-It is immediate from Theorem \ref{thm:obstruction} that any \tkc{} \fkm{} $M$ whose cohomology algebra has $\bmsp_n(M) = 0$ is intrinsically formal, while if $\bmsp_n(M) \not= 0$ then Theorem \ref{thm:realisation} lets us realise $H^*(M)$ as the cohomology algebra of some non-formal space.
+In this case the only defined triple Massey products are ones such as $\gen{x,y,x}$, which are trivial a priori.
+It is immediate from Theorem \ref{thm:obstruction} that any \tkc{} manifold $M$ of dimension $m \leq 5n{-}3$ whose cohomology algebra has $\bmspam{M} = 0$ is intrinsically formal, while if $\bmspam{M} \not= 0$ then Theorem \ref{thm:realisation} lets us realise $H^*(M)$ as the cohomology algebra of some non-formal space (or indeed of a closed manifold).